apify/apify-docs/sources/platform/console/two-factor-authentication.md

 ![Apify Console setup two-factor authentication - app](./images/console-two-factor-app-setup.png)

 In this view, you can use your favorite authenticator app to scan the QR code.
-We recommend using Google Authenticator ([Google play store](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US)/[Apple app store](https://apps.apple.com/us/app/google-authenticator/id388497605)) or [Authy](https://authy.com/) but any other authenticator app should work as well.
+We recommend using Google Authenticator ([Google Play Store](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US)/[Apple App Store](https://apps.apple.com/us/app/google-authenticator/id388497605)) or [Authy](https://authy.com/)([Google Play Store](https://play.google.com/store/apps/details?id=com.authy.authy)/[Apple App Store](https://itunes.apple.com/us/app/authy/id494168017) but any other authenticator app should work as well.

 You can also set up your app/browser extension manually without the QR code.
 To do that, click on the **Setup key** link below the QR code.
 This view with the key will pop up:

 ![Apify Console setup two-factor authentication - key](./images/console-setup-two-factor-auth-key.png)

-Here you can copy the two-factor `secret` key, which you can use in your authenticator app to set up the account.
+A new pop-up window will appear where you can copy the two-factor `secret` key, which you can use in your authenticator app to set up the account.
 You can also use this key to set up your authenticator app on multiple devices.

 After you scan the QR code or set up your app manually, the app will generate a code that you need to enter into the **Verify the code from the app** field.
 After you enter the code, click on the **Continue** button to get to the next step of the setup process.